IBM-Blockchain-Archive/marbles/phase1_tutorial.md

 This `set_user()` function takes in an array of strings argument.
 Within the array the first index should have the name of the marble key/value pair.
-We retreive the marble's struct with `stub.GetState(args[0])` and then unmarshal it into a Marble structure.
+We retrieve the marble's struct with `stub.GetState(args[0])` and then unmarshal it into a Marble structure.
 From there we can index into the structure with `res.User` and overwrite the marble's owner with the new username.
 Next we Marshal the structure back up so that we can use `stub.PutState()` to overwrite the marble with its new details.

 This is a `very` simplistic way to change ownership of an asset.
 The concept of an "owner" is simply the value of a string inside the marble's structure.
-We will explore more sophicsated methods in Marbles Phase 3.
+We will explore more sophisticated methods in Marbles Phase 3.

 Lets take 1 step up and look at how this chaincode was called from our node.js app.